Y45H-GitHub/Tic-Tac-Toe-Project/Short Description.md

 # Tic-Tac-Toe-Project
-Developed a front-end replica of the Amazon home page, showcasing proficiency in HTML, CSS, and JavaScript to recreate the user interface and design elements.
+Developed a front-end tic tac toe project, showcasing proficiency in HTML, CSS, and JavaScript to recreate the user interface and design elements.